h4ckm1n-dev/kube-utils-nvim/README.md

         "h4ckm1n-dev/kube-utils-nvim",
         -- dir = "/local/path/to/plugin",
-        branch = "main", -- comment to use local folder config = function()
+        branch = "main", -- comment to use local folder lazy = true,  -- Enable lazy loading for this plugin event = "BufReadPost",  -- Load the plugin when a buffer is read config = function()
             require("init").setup()
         end,
     },
 }
 ```

 Additionaly you can create a witch-key mapping to use the commands (this is also the list of the feature) :